transloadit/uppy/website/src/docs/uppy.md

 Update the state for a single file.
 This is mostly useful for plugins that may want to store data on [File Objects][], or that need to pass file-specific configurations to other plugins that support it.

-`fileID` is the string file ID. `state` is an object that will be merged into the file's state object.
+`fileID` is the string file ID. `state` is an object that will be merged into the file’s state object.

 ```js
 uppy.getPlugin('Url').addFile('path/to/remote-file.jpg')